Local Development Setup

 make migrate-upVerify tables exist:

-psql "postgres://restartix:restartix@localhost:5432/restartix" -c "\dt"You should see: audit_log, organizations, organization_domains, users, user_organizations (plus the schema_migrations tracking table).
+psql "postgres://restartix:restartix@localhost:5432/restartix" -c "\dt"You should see: audit_log, organizations, organization_domains, principals, humans, organization_memberships, platform_memberships (plus the schema_migrations tracking table; many more land as Layer 1+ migrations apply).

 5. Run the services